 These are considered low end by most knife manufacturers and knife aficionados.
 With that said, it doesn’t mean you should totally count out knives made of these materials, as they are generally pretty cheap and easy to replace.
 Knives in this tier are great for beginners or first-time knife owners that don’t have an appreciation for top quality edge retention and won’t be abusing their knives on a regular basis.

 For a better, more in-depth understanding of these materials, check out the full explanation given by Knife Informer here.

 Determining the quality of a knife from the perspective of someone new to the industry can be extremely difficult.
-Fifteen years ago had you set out a bunch of knives on a table and told me to choose the best ones, I guarantee I would have chosen the most aesthetically pleasing looking ones without much consideration to the metal stamps, edge, blade, handle, etc.
+Years ago had you set out a bunch of knives on a table and told me to choose the best ones, I guarantee I would have chosen the most aesthetically pleasing looking ones without much consideration to the metal stamps, edge, blade, handle, etc.

 Unfortunately, most of the super cool looking knives that are affordable are actually junk and nearly useless in the field.
 Most high-quality knife manufacturers take a lot of pride in their blades and pair them with very neutral and simple styling.
 Function over form!

 Furthermore, marketing on behalf of the junk knives is just so good nowadays and the misleading copy they use can be misleading to the untrained eye.

 One of the most important things to look for is single piece construction.
 I don’t think I’ve ever spent good money on a high-quality knife for camping whose entire construction wasn’t derived from a single piece of metal.
 Knives put together from multiple pieces of metal have a significantly higher chance of breaking and are flat out just not as strong and durable as a single piece knife.

 Blade Types Explained